westbaykayak/westbaykayak.github.io/index.md

 Bring clothes you don't mind getting wet, a wetsuit and wetsuit boots are ideal if you have them.
 Otherwise something comfortable like a tracksuit - trainers may be OK but tall people with big feet wearing trainers may have problems getting into the boat!

-Bring a towel and spare clothes for afterwards - sometimes capsizes happen by accident - and sometimes we practice them.
+Bring a towel and spare clothes for afterwards - sometimes capsizes happen by accident - and sometimes we practise them.

 Be aware that there are risks to kayaking including
  * [Leptospirosis and Weil's Disease](/leptospirosis.pdf)